Apollo Global Management Inc. (NYSE:APO) is a stock that investors should take a bite out of. - The Dwinnex

 Revenue Estimates

-1 analysts predict $789.2M in revenue for the current quarter.
+According to 1 analysts, the current quarter’s revenue is expected to be $789.2M.
 It ranges from a high estimate of $789.2M to a low estimate of $789.2M.
 As of the current estimate, Apollo Global Management Inc.’s year-ago sales were $1.02B, an estimated decrease of -22.70% from the year-ago figure.
 For the next quarter, 1 analysts are estimating revenue of $930.1M, a decrease of -9.20% over than the figure of -$22.70% in the same quarter last year.
 There is a high estimate of $930.1M for the next quarter, whereas the lowest estimate is $930.1M.

 A total of 1 analysts have provided revenue estimates for APO’s current fiscal year.
 The highest revenue estimate was $3.48B, while the lowest revenue estimate was $3.48B, resulting in an average revenue estimate of $3.48B.
 In the same quarter a year ago, actual revenue was $4.23B, down -17.70% from the average estimate.
 Based on 1 analysts’ estimates, the company’s revenue will be $4.74B in the next fiscal year.
 The high estimate is $4.74B and the low estimate is $4.74B.
 The average revenue growth estimate for next year is up 36.00% from the average revenue estimate for this year.